 I have a problem with a pupil sinking when swimming freestyle.
-I'm trying to teach a young lady freestyle, but she tends to kind of sink when we add the arms and legs together.
+I'm trying to teach a young lady freestyle, but she tends to sink when we add the arms and legs together.

 How can I fix this problem?

-There are a few things you can try to help get this lady swimming on the surface.
+You can try a few things to help get this lady swimming on the surface.

-First of all make sure you are not placing too much emphasis on the leg kick to provide momentum.
-The propulsion and subsequent momentum for front crawl comes mainly from the arm action.
+First of all, ensure you are not emphasising the leg kick to provide momentum.
+The propulsion and subsequent momentum for front crawl come mainly from the arm action.

-Your lady obviously has a body composition that does not naturally float so she has to not only learn to move through the water but also learn how to keep her body at the surface.
-We swimmers naturally keep ourselves at the surface as we swim regardless of our body composition and ability to float.
+Your lady obviously has a body composition that does not naturally float, so she has to learn to move through the water and how to keep her body at the surface.
+We swimmers naturally keep ourselves at the surface as we swim, regardless of our body composition and ability to float.

 Try a push and glide with a pull buoy between the legs and then add the arm action.
-The pull buoy may provide some support and if the arm action is relaxed and smooth then a level position could be maintained for longer.
+The pull buoy may provide some support, and if the arm action is relaxed and smooth, a level position could be maintained for longer.

-Also try her swimming with some fins on.
-They will assist the leg action and help propulsion and momentum, so then she can get a feel for moving on a level plane.
+Also, try her swimming with some fins on.
+They will assist the leg action and help propulsion and momentum, so she can get a feel for moving on a level plane.

-Our very popular book How To Be A Swimming Teacher contains over 80 separate exercises each with common mistakes and relevant teaching points.
-You can download it instantly, print out the parts you need and keep them with you on poolside.
+My very popular book How To Be A Swimming Teacher contains over 80 separate exercises, each with common mistakes and relevant teaching points.
+You can download it instantly, print out the parts you need and keep them with you on the poolside.
 Click below to find out more.